ilanschnell/bitarray/doc/reference.rst

    calculate the Huffman code, i.e. a dict mapping those symbols to bitarrays (with given endianness).
 Note that the symbols are not limited to being strings.
 Symbols may may be any hashable object (such as ``None``).

+``canonical_huffman(dict, /)`` -> tuple
+   Given a frequency map, a dictionary mapping symbols to their frequency, calculate the canonical Huffman code.
+Returns a tuple containing:

+   0. the canonical Huffman code as a dict mapping symbols to bitarrays
+   1. a list containing the number of symbols of each code length
+   2. a list of symbols in canonical order

+   Note: the two lists may be used as input for ``canonical_decode()``.

+   See also: `Canonical Huffman Coding <https://github.com/ilanschnell/bitarray/blob/master/doc/canonical.rst>`__

+   New in version 2.5.

+``canonical_decode(bitarray, count, symbol, /)`` -> iterator
+   Decode bitarray using canonical Huffman decoding tables where ``count`` is a sequence containing the number of symbols of each length and ``symbol`` is a sequence of symbols in canonical order.

+   See also: `Canonical Huffman Coding <https://github.com/ilanschnell/bitarray/blob/master/doc/canonical.rst>`__

+   New in version 2.5.